-5 new Georgia brews to
+5 new Georgia brews to 'fall' for

 Beer guru Ale Sharpton shares his top local picks for the season

 Fall is one of the best times of the year to imbibe what I consider to be the best, most complex beverage in the world beer.
 The change of weather often brings more body and a little more bang for the buck on the ABV level, but in Georgia's case, it can also mean inventive interpretations of traditional styles thanks to a lil' Southern flare.
 Here are a few of the many sippers in production to bless our lucky palates in October.

 1. Table Beer - Creature Comforts Brewing Co., Athens

 There is no doubt this Athens-based brewery needs more space to meet its demand, but while its expansion is under construction, the folks at Creature Comforts are keeping fans entertained with a new brew simply called Table Beer.
 Formerly labeled the Epicurious in 2016, Creature actually welcomed feedback from culinary geniuses throughout the state to craft this effervescent, incredibly balanced ale designed to pair with fare.
 Subtle flavors ranging from Mandarin orange to fresh-baked biscuits will not overpower taste buds when you stick a fork into what chefs poured their heart into.
 Don't worry: At 4.2 percent ABV, this baby still holds its own identity; the Table Beer just likes to share the spotlight.
 So unselfish, right?